jmhuie/SlicerBiomech/README.md

 6. Create a new Linear Transform in the Transforms module.
 7. Move your Segmentation node and the Volume node from the "Transformable" column to the "Transformed" column.
 8. Use the Rotation sliders or the interactive "Visible in 3D view" tool under display to rotate your segment.
 Align your segment with the three slice views based on how you would like slice through the segment.
 You should be able to scroll through one of the slice views and see the cross-sections you want to compute on.
-* **Note:** If your data is isotropic, it does not matter which slice view is perpendicular to the long axis (z-axis).
-If your data is anistropic, you'll get the best results if rotate your specimen so that the long axis is perpendicular to the red slice view.
-You can also resample your volume to make it isotropic in the Resample Scalar Volume module for better results.

-10. Go to the Segment Geometry module.
+9. Go to the Segment Geometry module.
 Either by searching (Ctrl+F) or finding it under the Quantification category.
-11. Select your inputs.
+10. Select your inputs.
 "Segmentation" is the Segmentation node that contains your segment and "Volume" is the corresponding Volume node.
 All are required if you applied a linear transformation.
-12. Click the "Move Segment to Center" button to automatically move your segment to the center of the untransformed Volume node.
+11. Click the "Move Segment to Center" button to automatically move your segment to the center of the untransformed Volume node.
-13. Click the "Show/Hide Bounding Box" button to draw a box around the untransformed Volume node.
+12. Click the "Show/Hide Bounding Box" button to draw a box around the untransformed Volume node.
 If your segment is completely inside the box, you are OK to proceed.
 If part of the segment is outside of the box, you may need to manually translate your segment using the Transforms module.
 If the box is too small for your segment, you will need to extend the bounds of the Volume node using the Crop Volume module.
 Click the button again to hide the bounding box.
 * **Note:** If you applied a linear transformation to your segment, it's absolutely crucial that your whole segment lies within the 3D bounding box.

-15. Select the "Long Axis".
+13. Select the "Long Axis".
 This is the slice view perpendicular to the long axis.
 It should contain the cross-sections you want to compute on.
-16. Choose whether to compute on the whole segment or sample the segment in increments.
+14. Choose whether to compute on the whole segment or sample the segment in increments.
 By default, Segment Geometry will sample sections in 1% increments along the length of segment.
 Enter "0" to compute on the whole segment.
-17. Edit the selected output table and chart options.
+15. Edit the selected output table and chart options.
-18. Under "Advanced" choose which computations should be performed.
+16. Under "Advanced" choose which computations should be performed.
 * **Note:** Calculating mean pixel brightness is the only parameter that requires resampling the Volume node.
 If the segment is transformed, the Volume node will be resampled automatically with the Resample Scalar/Vector/DWI Volume module and a linear interpolation.
 This process can greatly increase computation time depending on the size of the volume.
-19. Click Apply.
+17. Click Apply.

 ### Use Custom Neutral Axis
 If the direction of the loading axis is known, a custom neutral axis can be used to calculate second moment of area, polar moment of inertia, section modulus, and chord length.
 To define the neutral axis, check the "Use custom neutral axis" box and enter a positive value that represents how much the neutral axis deviates from the horizontal in the clockwise direction.
 By default, the netural axis is set parallel to the horizontal.